Jeremy Borash: Early career

-While working weekdays on the Koscielak show in Minneapolis, Borash started a weekly Saturday morning wrestling show at the very station he started with at the age of 15.
-Through the show, Borash met internet wrestling executive Bob Ryder, who quickly pitched the show concept to Eric Bischoff of Ted Turner's World Championship Wrestling (WCW).
+While working weekdays on the Koscielak show in Minneapolis, Borash started a weekly Saturday morning wrestling show at the very station he began working with when he was 15.
+Through the show, he met Bob Ryder, an online wrestling executive who quickly pitched the show concept to Eric Bischoff of Ted Turner's World Championship Wrestling (WCW).

 World Championship Wrestling (1999–2001)

 In March 1999, WCW Live! premiered to an online audience with their first guest on the show, Hollywood Hogan.
-WCW Live! went on to become the most listened to streaming audio program in the world, often reaching fifty thousand live audio streams nightly in an era of this new technology.
-While doing the nightly two hour internet show for WCW, Borash continued his stint on the Ruth Koscielak Show until August 1999, when he left Minneapolis to work full-time in the offices of WCW in Atlanta, where he went on to become one of the head writers for WCW Monday Nitro on TNT, as well as WCW Thunder on TBS.
+WCW Live! became the most listened to streaming audio program in the world, often reaching 50 thousand live audio streams nightly.
+While doing the nightly two hour internet show for WCW, Borash continued a stint on the Ruth Koscielak Show until August 1999, when he left Minneapolis to work full-time in the offices of WCW in Atlanta.
+He was one of the head writers for WCW Monday Nitro on TNT in the city, as well as WCW Thunder on TBS.

-Later that year, Borash premiered for the first time on WCW TV, co-hosting the year end special for WCW on TBS.
-Borash went on to make several appearances on WCW television as a play-by-play announcer for Nitro and Thunder.
-His role eventually led to an on-air character as Vince Russo's stooge, including a memorable episode where Borash was attacked by Goldberg while driving Russo in his own pope-mobile vehicle at the Cow Palace in San Francisco.
+Later in 1999, Borash premiered on WCW TV, co-hosting the year end special for WCW on TBS.
+He made several appearances on WCW television as a play-by-play announcer for Nitro and Thunder.
+His role eventually led to an on-air character as Vince Russo's stooge, including a memorable episode where Borash was attacked by Goldberg (Bill Goldberg) while driving Russo in his own popemobile vehicle at the Cow Palace in San Francisco.

 World Wrestling All-Stars (2001–2002)

 After the WWF purchased WCW in March 2001, Borash met Australian concert promoter Andrew McManus and together they launched the World Wrestling All-Stars organization.
-Later that year, Borash left for Australia and worked out of the offices of McManus at Surfers Paradise on the Gold Coast in Queensland, Australia.
-The promotion's first tour of Australia concluded with a live pay per view from the Sydney Superdome called "The Inception", where Borash provided play-by-play commentary alongside Jerry "The King" Lawler.
-The WWA would go on to produce numerous international tours, as well as live pay per view events from Las Vegas, Nevada, Glasgow, Scotland, Melbourne, Australia, and Auckland, New Zealand, with Borash serving as executive producer and host.
+Later in 2001, Borash left for Australia and worked out of the offices of McManus at Surfers Paradise on the Gold Coast in Queensland.
+The promotion's first tour of Australia concluded with a live pay per view from the Sydney SuperDome called "The Inception", where Borash provided play-by-play commentary alongside Jerry "The King" Lawler.
+The WWA produced numerous international tours as well as live pay per view events from Las Vegas; Glasgow, Scotland; Melbourne, Australia; and Auckland, New Zealand, with Borash serving as executive producer and host.